IPMonitor Class

 char* pcapfilter_ipmonitor_config(void* lpObj, const char* lpszConfigurationString);

-QString Config(const QString& qsConfigurationString);
+QString config(const QString& qsConfigurationString);

 Remarks